abbeyperini/BujoToGo/README.md

 ## About the Project

 - BujoToGo is a to do list app based on Ryder Carroll's Bullet Journal system.
-At it's most basic, Bullet Journal is about highly customizable rapid logging, a method of capturing information as bulleted lists.
-In addition to normal to do list functions, this app allows users to view their bullets in views analagous to popular handwritten traditional and calendar Bullet Journal spreads.
+At its most basic, Bullet Journal is about highly customizable rapid logging, a method of capturing information as bulleted lists.
+In addition to normal to do list functions, this app allows users to view their bullets in views analogous to popular handwritten traditional and calendar Bullet Journal spreads.

 ## Usage
 - Visit [BujoToGo](http://bujo-to-go.surge.sh/#/index) and click guest login.